CountyDerryDERRYStAugustine(BeaProsserSnellingSTAFF)11 BeaProsserSnelling

 For thousands of years people have been living in the area and it has been claimed that a monastery was founded there by St Colmcille (Columba).
 Between the 6th century and the 11th century, Derry was known primarily as a monastic settlement.

-The church nestles serenely on the Grand Parade of the Walls of Derry and is acknowledged as the oldest Christian site in the city, stretching back to the 6th century.
-Throughout the centuries, it has remained a most sacred and religious site, often in the face o great turmoil.
-An oasis of peace in the midst of a buy city, it is foremost a place of spirituality, sanctity, pilgrimage and a live church with a worshipping congregation.
+Acknowledged as the oldest Christian site in the city, stretching back to the 6th century, this has remained a most sacred and religious site, often in the face of great turmoil.
+An oasis of peace in the midst of a busy city, it is foremost a place of spirituality, sanctity, pilgrimage and a live church with a worshipping congregation.
+Nestled within the historic city walls, this cherished sanctuary plays host to a diverse array of events and gatherings, welcoming both locals and visitors alike with open arms.

 • Captivating architecture